Statue Of Liberty Tickets

 When you buy Statue of Liberty tickets, you don’t need to pay extra to visit Ellis Island Park and the National Immigration Museum.

-They are included in your .
+They are included in your standard Statue of Liberty tickets.

 Family members would meet each other on Ellis Island at the Great Hall.